MengXiangxi/imvis/README.md

 `dicom2niftiSUV` allows to convert a PET DICOM image to a NIFTI image with SUV values.
 The SUV values are computed using the corresponding DICOM tags.

+### Sort files in the DICOMDIR file into hierarchical folders

+`sort_dicomdir` allows to sort the files in a DICOMDIR file into hierarchical folders in the `Patient/Study/Series` fashion.
+This might be useful when extracting the desired DICOM series from a DICOMDIR file.

 ## Important notes

 ### Standard orientation